Panettone (Italian Christmas Bread)

 panettone

 For Italians, Panettone is a common host/hostess gift during the festive season.
 In the states, as early as November, supermarkets start to display the commercially made loaves.
-These specialty panettone decked out in elaborate boxes and bows can often command a hefty price tag during the season.
+This specialty panettone decked out in elaborate boxes and bows can often command a hefty price tag during the season.
 But because of the prep time, many Italians choose not to make their own panettone, opting for the ease of store-bought ones instead.

 panettone